African music - pop - reggae

 Then he tried recording the songs on cassettes and sending them out as he had done with the texts.
 Until 1987, when the American composer David Gaines responded, and finally made the arrangements and recorded two songs on a cassette and sent them to Mayoma in 1992.

 After 1992, Mayoma lost contact with David Gaines, and started looking again for other singers and producers, but without success.

 Finally, in 2006, JoMo (Jean-Marc Leclercq, a well-known singer in Toulouse, France) accepted, and in early 2007 he began recording several of Mayoma’s songs in his home studio, with the aim of releasing them in the Afrika Kompilo project that Vinilkosmo has just launched.

-Click on this album to listen to or download it.
+Click on his albums to listen to or download them.

 In order to display our banner linking to this page, just copy and glue the following HTLM embed code onto your site or blog :